 Protein is going to help set off our “full hormones.”
 It also takes longer to digest, and it keeps our metabolism running higher.
 A faster metabolism is always a good thing.
 It allows us to eat more nutrients and use them more efficiently, rather than store them.

 Eating more protein should be fairly obvious in terms of what to eat.
 Plants even have protein in them, but there are some amino acids we need from animal foods.
 Unfortunately for new mamas, whipping up some meat, or snacking quickly on protein isn’t always easy.
-A protein shake is a fabulous way to add in protein and vitamins and minerals quickly, and one-handed.
+A protein shake is a fabulous way to add in protein and vitamins and minerals quickly, and one-handed to your breastfeeding diet.

 Your body, especially your brain, needs carbs.
 With the low-fad diets and keto craze, carbs can seem a bit scary in terms of weight gain.
 Carbs are not going to make anyone gain weight.
 Too many calories will.
 Breastfeeding mamas need carbohydrates in their bloodstream for baby to have energy and for the energy to live, produce breast milk and think.
 Our brains prefer glucose to function best, and attempting to deprive our brains of glucose and force it to use ketones isn’t always the best idea with a new baby, lots of stress, lack of sleep and the other demands of motherhood.